Sudo-Kartik2005/-name-blockchain-voting-system/SETUP.md

 - Run `python check_database.py` to verify database

 ### Registration fails
-- Check if email is properly configured
-- Use development mode if email setup is problematic
 - Check browser console for JavaScript errors
 - Run `python test_registration.py` to test functionality
 - Check application logs for specific error messages